-People diagnosed with autism are impacted by struggles with navigating the social world around them.
-Daily life is constructed with thousands of social interactions and when a person struggles just to orient, relate or even pass through unnoticed, there is increased distress and frustration resulting in sadness, anxiety, and a loss of resilience.
+Adolescents diagnosed with autism are impacted by struggles with navigating the social world around them.
+Daily life is constructed with thousands of social interactions and when a teen struggles just to orient, relate or even pass through unnoticed, there is increased distress and frustration resulting in sadness, anxiety, and a loss of resilience.
 Many brilliant young people with social deficits cannot live up to their potential because of the distress associated with social impairments.
-A current study discusses early research on the performance of a group of children with high-functioning autism over a 7-month trial.
+A current study discusses early research on the performance of a group of adolescents with high-functioning autism over a 7-month trial.
 The intervention was targeted towards teaching and providing assistance with teaching interpersonal problem solving, understanding emotions in self and others, and social interaction skills; the results are heartening.

 In the August 2002 Journal of Autism and Developmental Disorders, Nirit Bauminger demonstrated measurable improvements in children with high-functioning autism using specific social skills training.
 The results were robust and children showed improvements in three main areas of intervention: 1) Initiating positive social interaction with peers; 2) Problem solving; and 3) Emotional knowledge.
 Teacher-rated measures also demonstrated improvements in assertion and cooperation.
 Subsequent studies have found similar results and show that by addressing specific social skills training there can be measurable improvements.